aditya-v22/financial-dashboard/README.md

 ---

 ## **Assumptions**
-- **Mock Data**: All API endpoints are mocked for user information, card details, transaction history, and chart data.
+- **Mock Data**: All API endpoints are mocked using `axios-mock-adapter` for user information, card details, transaction history, and chart data.
+As I intercept the API request with mock adapter we can't see API call in `Networks` tab, but it's working in the code.
 - **Data**: Predefined sample data is used to populate the dashboard.
 - **Responsiveness**: Breakpoints are tailored for mobile (≤640px), tablet (641px–1024px), and desktop (≥1025px).
 - **Quick Transfer User Scroll Arrow Button**: In the design, the "Quick Transfer Users" section only has one arrow button (on the right side) and no space left on the left.
 Based on this observation, I made the following decision: